Polished Concrete Markets Includes: Not Mentioned

 Polished Concrete Flooring

 Polished concrete is considered a great sustainable energy efficient flooring option because most buildings have an existing concrete floor that can be diamond polished.
 Polishing an existing concrete slab eliminates the cost, energy and material consumed by applying a floor covering or coating.
 Polished concrete floors are low-maintenance, as they are more durable and easier to clean than many flooring options.
 It’s relatively high coefficient of friction and makes it non-slippery, especially when some of the penetrating or topical sealers are used for additional stain protection. polished concrete surfaces prevent dust mites and other allergen problems associated with other flooring finishes.
 Evidence suggests polished concrete floors high reflectivity reduces the need for high energy lighting by up to 30% due to the light reflectance from the polished cement finish. polished concrete flooring is hard wearing and will not chip or dent easily like softer surfaces such as timber, tiles, vinyl or resin floors.
 Color can be added to polished concrete using specially formulated concrete dyes and reactive concrete stains.
-These coloring options are applied half way through the concrete polishing process between 200 and 800 grit.
-Stencils and hand crafted saw cuts can be applied to create logos and colorful features or to define specific areas of use within the polished concrete floor.
+These coloring options are applied halfway through the concrete polishing process between 200 and 800 grit.
+Stencils and handcrafted saw cuts can be applied to create logos and colorful features or to define specific areas of use within the polished concrete floor.
+The benefits of polished concrete are endless.
+More polished concrete benefits.

 Polished Concrete Limitations